isala404/speculo/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/mrsupiri/speculo/badge?s=a75918dd8d73cd4933b6858e455efad553dcd7c9)](https://www.codefactor.io/repository/github/mrsupiri/speculo) ![CI/CD Pipeline](https://github.com/mrsupiri/speculo/workflows/CI/CD%20Pipeline/badge.svg)

 Speculo is an open source platform that utilizes a [Deep Convolution Inverse Graphics Network](https://www.microsoft.com/en-us/research/publication/deep-convolutional-inverse-graphics-network/) for indexing faces found in a video footage, specifically for CCTV surveillance.
 It allows you to browse through these footages by the faces found in them rather than thousands of frames.
+The key differentiator between regular face recognition software and Speculo is that Speculo can recognize faces in different angles.

 ## Prerequisites